Cited. Instant. Accessible.Canada-wide.

 Bijural by design

-Civil-law sources (Code civil, Code de procédure civile) and common-law sources (federal and provincial case law and statutes) in the same jurisdiction-aware engine.
+Cited answers across Canadian civil-law tradition (Code civil, Code de procédure civile) and common-law tradition (federal and provincial public legal information), with citation links pointing back to the public sources.
 Built to handle both Canadian legal traditions natively.

 FR-CA and EN-CA, native